130drakt (5K) 130lijang-kvinner (4K) 130sun (3K)

 cover

-The law extends to gay and lesbian partners all tribal benefits of marriage - even if a Coquille marries an Italian or Pakistani, ap and The Oregonian, report.
+The law extends to gay and lesbian partners all tribal benefits of marriage – even if a Coquille marries an Italian or Pakistani, The Oregonian and USA Today report.

 According to anthropologist Brian Gilley, The Coquilles are probably the first tribe to legalize same-sex marriage.
 Gilley is author of the book, “Becoming Two-Spirit: Gay Identity and Social Acceptance in Indian Country”.